KeisGSmit/Milestone1/README.md

 ### Acknowledgements

 - Scott (Tutor) from the Code Institute helped with errors in the navigation bar burger Icon.
 - Tim (Tutor) from the Code Institute helped with understanding and executing media queries.
+- Dick Vlaanderen (mentor) from the Code Institute helpped with wrting the Java Script code for the form validation.